JohPak/guesstheword/README.md

-# Further development ideas
+### Further development ideas
-Include different API for drawing random word
+- Include different API for drawing random word
   - Currently i was unable to find free way to draw a random word to be used in loading the definition.
 Most APIs require to search items by word and not by random.

+- Make game responsive
+  - Game shows correctly only on desktop (perhaps tablet too?)

+- Use Singel File Components
+  - Now almost everything is in the same index file